Hannalysis/Coding-Chronicles/README.md

 I then focused on updating the front-end with one of my team members for the day, and managed to get a clean and uniform visual display, in a format that suits mobile devices first.

-With the app in a good space by the EoD, I took responsibility to fetch out a detailed readme as one of the repo's final touches, ready to merge to main the folllowing morning.
+With the app in a good space by the EoD, I took responsibility to flesh out a detailed readme as one of the repo's final touches, ready to merge to main the folllowing morning.

 ------------